Earthly Playing Field: A Novel

 Format: Paperback

-Size: 6 in x 9 in
+Size: 6 x 9 in

 Page count: 256

 • “Defiant, compassionate and compulsively readable, Earthly Playing Field finds an exquisite balance between speculative fiction and urgent political insight.
-That Singh deftly brings this all together into a thrilling narrative is resounding testament to this writer's striking talents.” —Maaza Mengiste, author of The Shadow King, Shortlisted for the Booker Prize
+That Singh deftly brings this all together into a thrilling narrative is a resounding testament to this writer's striking talents.” —Maaza Mengiste, author of The Shadow King, shortlisted for the Booker Prize

 Earthly Playing Field is not just a novel.
 It is a library of revolutionary possibility that meets us where we are and where we could be.” —Alexis Pauline Gumbs, author of Survival Is a Promise: The Eternal Life of Audre Lorde